MinhQuanTrinh/ETL-Pipeline-for-Weather-Data/README.md

 The data is transformed using Pandas and converted to csv.
 The csv file is then loaded into AWS S3 Bucket.

+#28/01/2025:
+- Issue with installing awscli: E: Package 'awscli' has no installation candidate --> result in csv file cannot be loaded into S3 but saved in the working directory.